20. What's Wrong with NLP?

 And having said all that, it is only fair to point out that it is notoriously difficult to provide exact definitions in the context of "soft skills".

-For example, "coaching" has become a multi-million dollar industry over the last 10-20 years.
+The term "Coaching", for example, now refers to a multi-million dollar industry that has only come into existence over the last 10-20 years.
 But what is "coaching"?
 However hard you look I guarantee that you won't find a generally agreed definition, even amongst the self-appointed experts.
 Indeed, from the contents of a number of discussions on specialist forums it's quite clear that there isn't even a generally agreed set of characteristics which can be used to distinguish "coaching" from "mentoring".

 As Wyatt Woodsmall describes it, the three main schools can be distinguished from each other,Thus: